moda20/flutter_media_notification/README.md

 #### This plugin is used in the music player app [TuneIn](https://github.com/moda20/flutter-tunein).
 #### please star this repository or [TuneIn](https://github.com/moda20/flutter-tunein), i am open to comments and possible features.
+#### You can contact me using my email "kadhem03@gmail.com" or the info at the end of this ReadMe
 ## Usage